VoiSmart/freeswitch-mod-cpg/README.md

 a failure event and to take over resources, by migrating ip address and sofia profiles on the failover node, keeping calls alive, leveraging on sofia recover tools.

+This code has been developed by Stefano Bossi <stefano.bossi@voismart.it>, started as a doctoral thesis in Telecommunications Engineering, during his internship at VoiSmart Srl.

+The code has been made GPL by VoiSmart Srl http://www.voismart.it